PLAYBILL VAULT'S Today In Theatre History: FEBRUARY 26

 1989 Director-choreographer Jerome Robbins revisits his career as his Jerome Robbins' Broadway opens at Broadway's Imperial Theatre.
 The production features Jason Alexander runs through Sep 1, 1990.

-1999 Jose Quintero, the Panama-born director who won a Tony Award as Best Director for his A Moon for the Misbegotten died of cancer in New York City at 74.
+1999 Jose Quintero, the Panama-born director who won a Tony Award as Best Director for his A Moon for the Misbegotten, dies of cancer in New York City at 74.
 Known for his revivals of works by Eugene O'Neill, he also directed Broadway productions of Long Day's Journey Into Night and The Iceman Cometh.
 On May 2, 2000 the Kaufman Theatre on 42nd Street was officially re-christened the Jose Quintero Theatre.

 2003 With only a few days remaining until a March 2 contract expiration between their union and Broadway producers, Broadway pit musicians gather outside Broadway theatres to pass out literature explaining their grievances.
 Within days, they will go on strike.